 The Australian Government allows citizens of 28 European Union member states and 7 other European countries in the Schengen Area, including Austria, to apply for an eVisitor visa to Australia.
-This is a reciprocal measure introduced to make it easier for people from Australia to travel to European countries.
+This is a reciprocal measure introduced to make it easier for people from Australia to travel to European countries and vice versa.

-The Australian Government requires that all foreigners traveling to the country meet certain criteria with regards to their overall health and general character.
+The Australian Government requires that all foreigners travelling to the country meet certain criteria with regards to their overall health and general character.
 These requirements include:

 - Being free of any health conditions or illnesses that may pose a risk to public health